mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/managing/index.md

 2. `Upload_to_S3` - Upload the backup from the local node to S3

-   This sidecar task takes the backup created in Step 1, from the ROOT/Mount volume, and uploads it to Amazon S3 in the Bucket Name specified.
+   This task takes the backup created in Step 1, from the ROOT/Mount volume, and uploads it to Amazon S3 in the Bucket Name specified.

    [<img src="../service/S3Upload.png" alt="S3Upload.png" width="800"/>](../service/S3Upload.png)